rahilsh/apps-on-docker/README.md

-# docker-apps #
+# awesome-apps-on-docker #

-Docker Configurations for popular apps
+Configurations for popular apps to run as a docker container

 ### Prerequisite
 * Docker setup and prior knowledge of docker and docker-compose